shailshouryya/yt-videos-list/README.md

   - Gordon Ramsay: https://www.youtube.com/channel/UCIEv3lZ_tNXHzL3ox-_uUGQ
   - PBS Space Time: https://www.youtube.com/channel/UC7_gcs09iThXybpVgjHZ_7g

-To scrape the video titles along with the link to the video, you need to run the `create_list_for(channel, channelType)` method on the ListCreator object you just created, substituting the name of the channel for the `channel` argument and the type of channel for `channelType` argument.
+To scrape the video titles along with the link to the video, you need to run the `create_list_for(channel, channel_type)` method on the ListCreator object you just created, substituting the name of the channel for the `channel` argument and the type of channel for `channel_type` argument.
 By default, the name of the file produced will be `channel`VideosList.ext where the `.ext` will be `.csv` or `.txt ` depending on the type of file(s) that you specified.

 ### For more control
 ---